VisionSmarts/pic2shop-client/README.md

 display comparison shopping results for UPC and EAN.

 **Pic2shop PRO** is a paid app available for iOS and Android.
-In addition to the barcode symbologies supported by pic2shop, it reads Code 39, Code 128, ITF (Interleaved 2 of 5) and Codabar (aka USD-4, NW-7).
+In addition to the barcode symbologies supported by pic2shop, it reads Code 39, Code 128, Code 93, ITF(Interleaved 2 of 5), Standard 2 of 5 (aka Code 25 or Ind2of5), and Codabar (aka USD-4, NW-7).
 After each scan, the app displays a user-defined url with the barcode string as parameter in the embedded web browser.